WHAT TO DO IN BRUSSELS IN 2 DAYS

-If you’ve got 2 days in Brussels, you’ve got enough time to experience the wealth of art, history, and culture that Belgium has to offer.
-And this 2-day Brussels itinerary covers the best places to see, the best things to do and more travel tips for a weekend in Brussels.
+If you plan your 2-day Brussels itinerary, you might be wondering about what to do and see.
+With 2 days in Brussels, you’ve got enough time to experience the wealth of art, history, and culture that Belgium has to offer.
+This Brussels itinerary covers the best places to see, the best things to do, and more travel tips for a weekend in Brussels.

-Belgium is world-famous for its cuisine — especially renowned for fries, waffles, chocolate, and beer.
-Brussels is also home to a thriving comic book art scene as well as six fine arts museums, a musical instruments museum and more!
+The country is world-famous for its cuisine — especially renowned for fries, waffles, chocolate, and beer.
+Brussels is also home to a thriving comic book art scene, six fine arts museums, a musical instruments museum, and more!

 Additionally, Brussels is an important political capital in Europe and the home base for the European Parliament.
-These are many UNESCO World Heritage sites in Brussels like the Grand Place.
-So, whether you’re into food, art, history or politics… there’s something incredible for you to discover in Brussels!
+There are many UNESCO World Heritage sites in Brussels, like the Grand Place.
+So, whether you’re into food, art, history, or politics… there’s something incredible for you to discover in Brussels!

 This post was written by Valentina from Valentina´s Destinations

 Disclaimer: This post contains affiliate links.
 This means I will earn a small commission when you buy a product via my link (at no extra cost to you).
 More about it here.

 Brussels is definitely worth visiting!
 With its charming blend of history, culture, and gastronomy, the city offers a unique experience.
 From stunning architecture like the Grand Place to world-renowned chocolates and waffles, there’s something for everyone.
 Brussels is a delightful destination that won’t disappoint.

 TRAVEL TIPS FOR YOUR 2-DAY BRUSSELS ITINERARY